THE AMBER AMULET by Craig Silvey, Book Review

 Along with his sidekick, Richie the Powerbeagle, he protects the people of Franklin Street from chaos, mayhem, evil and low tyre pressure – but can he save them from sadness?

 The Amber Amulet is the most recent literary offering from talented Aussie author Craig Silvey.
-It’s a bite-sized at only 96 pages and 65 minutes in the audio format I consumed it in.
+It is bite-sized at only 96 pages and 65 minutes in the audio format I consumed it in.
 Although told from a child’s perspective, the mature vocabulary and the humour and poignancy of that child’s observations will be best appreciated by an adult audience.

 The audio narration by Grant Cartwright was crisp and clear, and well-timed (listen to a sample).
 I also must mention how retro cool the cover art is.

 It is difficult to review a short story or novella without giving away spoilers, and really, in a work of such length the aim is primarily to present a different viewpoint and/or evoke a particular emotional response.
 Here is my attempt to summarise my response to The Amber Amulet:

 Masks, we all wear them